 - White rice

-Avoid eating tons of fiber between events.
+Avoid eating tons of fiber or fat between events.

 Don’t count on competition coordinators to have food vendors; some don’t, and you might be left with no options if you don’t pack your own stuff.
 Bring a cooler!